 Now that you know what parts of your product feed to prioritize, how to write clear titles, and some strategies for handling your brand name, let’s get to the main event: campaign creation.

 And if you’ve been running Search campaigns for any amount of time, you already know how big of a difference the intent of search and how much you pay for it can make on your profits.
-If you’re already running Google Shopping campaigns and feel confident in your product titles, but can’t seem to win, you may be falling victim to the Mob Effect.
+If you’re already running Google Channel campaigns and feel confident in your product titles, but can’t seem to win, you may be falling victim to the Mob Effect.

 Why Does the Mob Effect Happen?

 The Mob Effect happens when a couple of particularly searchable products steal the lion’s share of your budget and bring you little to no conversions in return.
 Because your budget’s being bogarted by those select products, your top-sellers and customer favorites are hidden away from browsing shoppers.

 If pouring money into something in exchange for peanuts isn’t mob rule, I don’t know what is.
 Let’s put some numbers to the story.
 These numbers are from an actual account that was stuck under the Mob Effect: